Read the lease carefully before you sign it!

 Deposit

 When you rent a home, the landlord almost always asks for a rent guarantee or “deposit” to cover your obligations under the lease (rent payments, charges or damage to the property, if any).
-The deposit may be as much as three months’ rent, and can only be requested once the landlord has taken a mandatory written inventory in the presence of the tenant before handing over the keys.
+The deposit may be as much as two months’ rent, and can only be requested once the landlord has taken a mandatory written inventory in the presence of the tenant before handing over the keys.

 If, in the absence of an inventory, the tenant signs this clause, he cannot dispute the damage recorded on vacating the premises and is required to pay for it by law.